Trench code: French Army

-The French began to develop trench codes in early 1916.
-They started out as telephone codes, implemented at the request of a general whose forces had suffered devastating artillery bombardments due to indiscretions in telephone conversations between his men.
+The French Army began to develop trench codes in early 1916.
+They started as telephone codes, implemented at the request of a general whose forces had suffered devastating artillery barrages due to indiscretions in telephone conversations between his men.
 The original telephone code featured a small set of two-letter codewords that were spelled out in voice communications.
-This grew into a three-letter code scheme, which was then adopted for wireless, with early one-part code implementations evolving into more secure two-part code implementations.
+This grew into a three-letter code scheme, soon adopted for wireless, with early one-part code implementations evolving into more secure two-part code implementations.
 The British began to adopt trench codes as well.

 German Army

-The Germans started using trench codes in the spring of 1917, evolving into a book of 4,000 codewords that were changed twice a month, with different codebooks used on different sectors of the front.
-The French codebreakers were extremely competent at cracking ciphers but were somewhat inexperienced at cracking codes, which require a slightly different mindset.
+The Imperial German Army started using trench codes in the spring of 1917, evolving into a book of 4,000 codewords that were changed twice a month, with different codebooks used on different sectors of the front.
+French codebreakers were extremely competent at cracking ciphers but were somewhat inexperienced at cracking codes, which require a slightly different mindset.
 It took them time to get to the point where they were able to crack the German codes in a timely fashion.